deus369/zoxel/docs/tasks/bugs.md

 # bugs

+- [ ] on windows, when loading save game, falls through map
 - [ ] sometimes meshes dissapear in chunk loding..
 - [ ] on android, lines are being weird
 - [ ] on android, sometimes voxel gizmo flickers (low frames?)